josimard/angular-requirejs-seed/README.md

 It's up to you really, but since I like [LESS](http://lesscss.org/), I included the necessary to get you up and running easily:

-- You can setup LESS for this project running [install-less.sh](https://github.com/pheno7/angular-requirejs-seed/blob/master/install-less.sh).
+You can setup LESS for this project running [install-less.sh](https://github.com/pheno7/angular-requirejs-seed/blob/master/install-less.sh).

+    $ npm install grunt-contrib-less --save-dev
+    $ node scripts/install-less.js

-- There is also a lightweight LESS watching script to transform your LESS to CSS on the fly.
+There is also a lightweight LESS watching script to transform your LESS to CSS on the fly.
 You can start it running [watch-less.sh](https://github.com/pheno7/angular-requirejs-seed/blob/master/watch-less.sh).

+    $ node scripts/watch-less.js

 ## What else?

-Tons of goodies and good practices for overall productivity, code maintanability, ease-of-debugging and most of all keeping it simple as possible.
+Good practices for overall productivity, code maintanability, ease-of-debugging and most of all keeping it simple as possible but ready for scaling.

 - Localization using the [RequireJS i18n plugin](https://github.com/requirejs/i18n) for it's simplicity, see the [Localization](https://github.com/pheno7/angular-requirejs-seed/blob/master/app/models/Localization.js) model.
 - [Dynamic routing](https://github.com/pheno7/angular-requirejs-seed/blob/master/app/routing.js) to handle more cases, flexibility, route localization and page title changes.